-Sulfide ores contain metals (such as nickel, copper and cobalt) that are bonded to sulfur, forming sulfide minerals.
-When these ores are exposed to air and moisture, a chemical reaction occurs that generates sulfuric acid that migrates into the surrounding environment and, through leaching, releases heavy metals present in the waste rock, pit walls, and tailings basins of mining operations.
+When sulfide mining waste is exposed to air and moisture, a chemical reaction occurs that generates sulfuric acid that migrates into the surrounding environment and, through leaching, releases heavy metals present in the waste rock, pit walls, and tailings basins of mining operations.
 The sulfuric acid along with dissolved heavy metals released onto the land will seep into the rich aquifers below and then into streams and lakes at levels that are toxic to fish and other aquatic life.
 This type of pollution is commonly referred to as Acid Mine Drainage (AMD) and has the potential to devastate entire ecosystems.
 The close proximity of sulfide mines to valued water bodies such as lakes and rivers of the Mississippi watershed,intensifies the magnitude of this issue.
 All of the water bodies in the Tamarack area are linked by multiple aquifers.

 To make matters worse, the sulfide mining industry has a poor history of stewardship, integrity and accountability.
 To date, no sulfide mine has been able to operate without causing some form of pollution in the surrounding environment.
-Talon Metals (who plans to mine in Tamarack, Minnesota) points to the Flambeau Mine in Wisconsin and the Michigan Eagle Mine as a model cases of environmental stewardship; however, both sites have very serious environmental issues (see below).
+Talon Metals (who plans to mine in Tamarack, Minnesota) points to the Flambeau Mine in Wisconsin and the Michigan Eagle Mine as model cases of environmental stewardship; however, both sites have very serious environmental issues (see below).

 Many organizations have noted that anytime a sulfide mine has been built in a water rich area, the water has been contaminated.
 Of course, new mines open over time so no single reference can ever be "up to date" in support of this statement.
 Nevertheless, we can show that no mine has been found to not contaminate the local water based environment, particularly in wetland areas.